mobxjs/mobx/docs/react-integration.md

 const MyComponent = observer(props => ReactElement)
 ```

 While MobX works independently from React, they are most commonly used together.
-In [the gist of MobX](../intro/concepts.md) you have already seen the most important part of this integration: the `observer` [HoC](https://reactjs.org/docs/higher-order-components.html) that you can wrap around a React component.
+In [The gist of MobX](the-gist-of-mobx.md) you have already seen the most important part of this integration: the `observer` [HoC](https://reactjs.org/docs/higher-order-components.html) that you can wrap around a React component.

-`observer` is provided by a separate React bindings package you choose [during installation](../intro/installation.md#installation).
+`observer` is provided by a separate React bindings package you choose [during installation](installation.md#installation).
 In this example, we're going to use the more lightweight [`mobx-react-lite` package](https://github.com/mobxjs/mobx-react-lite).

 ```javascript
 import React from "react"